A Christmas Carol – December 2019

 Pride and Prejudice – August 2015

 “What a hilarious night in the theatre!
 A huge shout out to Christine Davey and all the cast of Skin Of Our Teeth’s “Pride & Prejudice” at the Shenton Theatre tonight.
 Some Oscar-winning performances there, not least of which was Christine’s own ring in cameo, standing in for the (also great) Jacqui Connor who was ill.
 Just loved seeing you up there Christine.
 Would also be remiss of me not to mention the flawless performance of Lauren Ann Crute too – one of the best character portrayals I’ve seen on Geelong stages for many a year.
 Plenty of other great moments too from many others in the cast.
 A few shows left, folks, grab your tickets while you can!!”
+Take a trip though this production.

 The Long Shadow – April 2015